Lipton is the highest-selling tea in the world, with distribution in 110 countries as of 2015.

 Thomas Lipton died in 1931.
 He left a British estate valued at over £1.4 million.
 He left an American estate valued at £757,000.

-In 1944 Lipton divested some of its plantations in Ceylon, but retained 3,400 acres of high quality tea estates.
+Lipton divested some of its plantations in Ceylon in 1944, but retained 3,400 acres of high quality tea estates.

 Supermarket chains grew from the 1950s.
 These chains were reluctant to stock the product of a rival grocer.
 Lipton tea sales in Britain declined and never recovered, and the company concentrated on its significant tea sales overseas.

-By 1968 Lipton had total coverage of the Indian market.
+Lipton had total coverage of the Indian market by 1968.
 The company built a new fully automated factory of over 175,000 sq ft.
 It was one of the world’s largest tea packing and blending factories.

 By 1969 Lipton tea was sold in 156 countries, and 29 factories packed Lipton tea.

-In 1972 the Lipton tea interests were acquired by Unilever, the Anglo-Dutch consumer goods giant, for £18.5 million.
-By this time Lipton was a relatively small player in the British tea market.
-It was outsold by two Brooke Bond brands (PG Tips and Dividend), as well as Tetley, J Lyons, Typhoo and the Co-operative Wholesale Society.
+By this time Lipton was a relatively small player in the British tea market, and was outsold by two Brooke Bond brands (PG Tips and Dividend), as well as Tetley, J Lyons, Typhoo and the Co-operative Wholesale Society.

-By 1979 all Lipton tea was packed and blended at a factory in Leighton Buzzard.
+All Lipton tea was packed and blended at a factory in Leighton Buzzard, Bedfordshire, by 1979.
 It was the largest tagged teabag factory in Europe.
-In 1979 Lipton was awarded the Queen’s Award For Export.
+Lipton was awarded the Queen’s Award For Export that year.
 Lipton Yellow Label was the highest selling tea in the world, a blend of Ceylon, India and other tea leaves.
-By 1980 Lipton exported more tea to more countries (over 120) than any other company.
+Lipton exported more tea to more countries (over 120) than any other company by 1980.

 The Leighton Buzzard factory was closed in the late 1990s, and production was relocated to a site in Dubai.
 The Dubai site is now the largest tea factory in the world.

-Lipton Yellow Label has a very small presence in the UK, and most British people will be more aware of it from trips overseas.
-In the UK its most popular line is its ice tea soft drinks.
+Lipton Yellow Label has a very small presence in Britain, and is better known for ice tea soft drinks.